bmvdgeijn/WASP/CHT/README.md

 applied to the input files prior to running the test.
 For example a script could update the heterozygote probabilities and read count totals using information about read counts and GC content etc.

+We are currently (6/5/2014) making several improvements to the test and will release an updated version soon.

 Dependencies